 Note: estimated audience figures are based on the numbers of the leaflets handed out on the day.

 The installation at Victoria Park, East London, was the first DOG sculpture.
-The weather was good and the audience engaged with the work over two days. the popularity of this public art work was immediate and when the end of each day came, Takayama’s team were hard pressed handing the DOGs out.
+For once, the weather was pleasant and the audience engaged with the work over two days. the popularity of this public art work was immediate and when the end of each day came, Takayama’s team were hard pressed handing the DOGs out.

 estimated audience 1600